How to Automate Legal Discovery In 2024 (Using AI)

 Finally, you will need to download and review the response document.
 Solutions vary in their usability.
 Some require using their integrated word-processing software, while others force you to use PDFs.

-By contrast, Briefpoint lets you download your document into Microsoft Word, which probably integrates better into your workflow.
+By contrast, Briefpoint lets you download your document into Microsoft Word, which probably integrates better into your workflow than a separate review platform.

 You can see the edited document at any production stage, allowing you to add or subtract from it whenever you want.